-Pre-diagnostic circulating metabolomics and prostate cancer risk: A systematic review and meta-analysis
+Pre-diagnostic circulating untargeted metabolomics and risk of overall and clinically significant prostate cancer: A systematic review meta-analysis

 Read the full article See related articles